-- on an actual basis; - on a pro forma basis to give effect to (i) a forward stock split, or the Stock Split, effected on May 17, 2023 at a ratio of 7.1-for-1, (ii) the automatic conversion of all outstanding convertible preferred stock into an aggregate of 7,693,436 shares of common stock upon the closing of this offering, and (iii) the automatic conversion of all convertible promissory notes into an aggregate of 1,838,775 shares of common stock, upon the closing of this offering, based on an initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus); and - on a pro forma as adjusted basis to reflect, in addition, our sale of 1,500,000 shares of common stock in this offering at the assumed initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis to give effect to (i) a forward stock split, or the Stock Split, to be effected upon the effectiveness of the registration statement of which this prospectus forms at a ratio of 7.1-for-1, (ii) the automatic conversion of all outstanding convertible preferred stock into an aggregate of 7,693,436 shares of common stock upon the closing of this offering, and (iii) the automatic conversion of all convertible promissory notes into an aggregate of 1,819,706 shares of common stock, upon the closing of this offering, based on an initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus); and - on a pro forma as adjusted basis to reflect, in addition, our sale of 2,400,000 shares of common stock in this offering at the assumed initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-All other share and share price information in this prospectus have been adjusted to reflect the Stock Split.
+The historical audited financial statements included elsewhere in this prospectus have not been adjusted for the abovementioned Stock Split.
+Unless otherwise indicated, all other share and share price information in this prospectus have been adjusted to reflect the Stock Split.